 Welding.

 Process.
 Welding of steel structures shall conform to AWS D1.5 as amended herein.
 All web and flange butt joints and web to flange welds shall be made using the submerged arc welding process (SAW).
 Alloy "active" fluxes shall not be used in groove welds or fillet welds with more than three passes.
 Repairs may be made using submerged arc welding or shielded metal arc welding (SMAW).
 Flux core arc welding (FCAW) will be permitted on secondary to main member attachments when performed in the flat or horizontal positions.
-Vertical or overhead FCAW welding shall be limited to only that work approved by the Engineer of Record and Staff Bridge.
+Vertical or overhead FCAW welding shall be limited to only that work approved by the QA InspectorEngineer of Record and Staff Bridge.

 The ratio of the width of the face to the depth of penetration of each Submerged Arc Welding fillet pass shall be a minimum of 1.1:1.
 This shall be verified by macroetch testing and included in the Procedure Qualification Record (PQR).
 The test heat input and voltage qualified shall establish the maximum values used in fabrication welding.
 These values shall be indicated in the Welding Procedure Specification.